I come to you with a short story. Come with me:

-Yesterday at about 12:30 am after conducting an interview for my ongoing research, I decided to go on Instagram before I catch some sleep.
+Yesterday at about 12:30 am after conducting an interview for my ongoing research, I decided to go on Instagram before I caught some sleep.
 Divinely, I stumbled on the profile of a young man who turned 25.
 I was amazed at how many cars and houses he had already.
 I could see that he also had a thriving business.
-I spent about 10minutes on his page looking at his pictures.
+I spent about 10 minutes on his page looking at his pictures.
 I was inspired.
 I felt motivated.
 However, I began to feel sad and down.
 A silent voice in my head began to whisper to me the following words:

 - “Aaron, just look at such a young man but he has gotten to the top already”

 Genuinely, the inspiration I got in the first few minutes of being on his page began to dwindle.